-- Clear & Concise navigation labels should be used on the website.
+- Clear and concise navigation labels should be used on the website.

-- Reasonable use of links and buttons on the website so users will not confuse while navigating the pages.
+- Use links and buttons on the website reasonably so users will not be confused while navigating the pages.

 - The Company Logo should be linked to the website Homepage as a common practice.